Orama-Interactive/Pixelorama-Docs/docs/user_manual/save_and_export.md

 By selecting `Save...` again on a project you have already saved, the file name and path you chose before will still be automatically used, which means that the old file will be replaced with a new one with the changes you have made.
 If you'd like to save a different file, you have to use the `Save as...` option, or press <kbd>Shift + Control + S</kbd>.

 ## Exporting
 To export your project, you can go to the File menu and select `Export...`, or press <kbd>Control + E</kbd>, and a window will appear.
 If you are using a Desktop version, you will be able to choose where you want the file to be saved.
-If you use the Web version, you will be asked for a file name and the `.png` or `.gif` file(s) will be downloaded by your browser.
+If you use the Web version, you will be asked for a file name and the `.png`, `.apng` or `.gif` file(s) will be downloaded by your browser.

 Just like with save, you have to use the `Export as...` option or <kbd> Shift + Control + E</kbd> to export to a new directory.